MUNSTER | Promila Mehta-Paul’s Munster home was once swarmed with investigators searching for evidence that could lead them to her.

 Records indicate that by 1975, she had applied for a license to practice in Illinois.
 She worked as an ophthalmologist and had her own practice on Kennedy Avenue in Highland.
 The business still looks the same, except now it has a Realtor’s sign outside.

-Her son, Sanjay Paul, declined to comment for this story.
-Her son, Arvin Paul, did not respond to requests.
+Her two other children declined comment or did not respond to requests.

 Court records indicate she may have had financial troubles.
 In 1999, a lawsuit against her Merrillville attorney claims she was forced into bankruptcy after she fell at his office and couldn’t work because of pain she suffered.